 Company voluntary arrangements (CVAs), administrations and general insolvency

-Another area in which we give strategic licensing advice is in relation to company voluntary arrangements (CVAs), administrations and general insolvency.
+We give strategic licensing advice in relation to company voluntary arrangements (CVAs), administrations and general insolvency.

-Once an operator goes into a CVA, administration or another form of insolvency their premises licences lapses if held in the name of the insolvent company.
+Once an operator enters a CVA, administration or another form of insolvency their premises licences lapses if held in the name of the insolvent company.

 If you have any questions about alcohol licensing, contact one of our alcohol licensing solicitors.